GongCheng1919/HIPACK/README.md

 # HIPACK

-This repo contains the detailed implementation of **HIPACK**, an efficient sub-8-bit direct convolution acceleration library to maximize the performance of quantized NN execution on Arm processors.
-Compared to low-bitwidth quantization libraries like QNNPACK, CMSIS-NN, HIPACK enables **dynamic bitwidth** computations below 8-bit and achieves **over 3.2x** performance improvement.
+**HIPACK** is an efficient sub-8-bit direct convolution acceleration library to maximize the performance of quantized NN execution on Arm processors.

 ---